-Anesthesiologist Licensure and Certification
+Licensure and Certification

-Beyond standard physician licensing, anesthesiologists may receive board certification through the American Board of Anesthesiology after completing a residency program and a two-part exam.
-Additional sub-specialty certifications in critical care medicine, pain medicine, hospice and palliative medicine, pediatric anesthesiology and sleep medicine are available as well.
+Some anesthesiologists complete an additional year of fellowship training to earn sub-specialty certification.
+Specialty options include critical care medicine, pain medicine, hospice, palliative medicine, pediatric anesthesiology and sleep medicine.
 Anesthesiologists must complete a re-certification exam once every 10 years in order to maintain standard board certification.

 Anesthesiologist: Career Overview

 Anesthesiologists are physicians who administer local and general anesthesia before, during and after surgical procedures.
 They monitor patients' vitals during and after surgery in order to ensure that the patient is receiving the appropriate dosage.
 They also watch for adverse patient reactions, and they contribute to planning post-procedure recovery strategies.

 According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for anesthesiologists in May 2018 was $267,020.
 The BLS also predicted that job opportunities in this field would increase by 4% between 2018 and 2028.